‘Friends’ You Should Avoid On Social Media and in Life

-You must learn to make yourself a priority and to understand that, for better or worse, you are the only person that is indispensable in your life, and that you need to distance yourself from people who no longer need you.
+You must learn to make yourself a priority and to understand that, for better or for worse, you are the only person that is indispensable in your life; you need learn which people you should avoid and who no longer need you.

-If you’re used to using social networks, I’m sure you already know the phrase “delete friend.”
-Sometimes we accumulate people in these spaces that we don’t truly know, with relationships that bring us more issues than benefits, then they are people you should avoid.
+If you’re used to using social media networks, I’m sure you already know the phrase “delete friend.”
+Sometimes we accumulate people in virtual circles that we don’t truly know.
+If these relationships bring us more issues than benefits, then they are people you should avoid.

 So using this example, there are a lot of us that should also do the same in real life.
-Sometimes we carry relationships on ours backs that greatly hamper our personal growth.
+Sometimes we carry relationships on our backs that greatly hamper our personal growth.

-This doesn’t mean that you need to go knocking doors, however, to let people know that you don’t want anything to do with them.
-This just means that you need to know how to recognize the people you should avoid.
+This doesn’t mean that you need to go knocking on doors and letting people know that you don’t want anything to do with them.
+It just means that you need to know how to recognize the people you should avoid.
 Distance yourself and not invest time and effort in people that don’t deserve it.

 It’s not always easy to realize when you stop being important to someone.
 Not only that, but they could also lose respect for you, and then their needs become more selfish.

-You need to know how to differentiate between people that authentically need you, and those that have actually “disconnected” from your heart some time ago.
+- Differentiate between people that genuinely need you and those that have actually “disconnected” from your heart.

-- If you have kids, I’m sure you’ve noticed that there will always come a time when they stop needing you.
-This has to do with their own maturity, with their ability to be independent.
+- Children may, in truth, always need you; but there will always come a time when they stop needing you.
+This has to do with their own maturity, and ability to be independent.

-Some friendships come up suddenly whenever someone has selfish needs.
+- Some friendships come up suddenly whenever someone has selfish needs.
 Whenever they need a favor, when they need to be heard and “only you know how to listen.”
-You need to be careful in these cases.

 - If you don’t feel any of these dimensions and you see that the individual only looks for you when they want something, then you shouldn’t have any qualms setting limits.

-“I can’t do this because it’s just not good for me,” or, “I notice that you only want my friendship when you need something.
+“I can’t do this because it’s just not good for me,” or, “I noticed that you only want to be friends when you need something.
 I’d like you to recognize me as a person more.”